Campus and community support and resources

 (CAPS) and SMU Women's Center.
 These include:

-- During Academic Advising, Registration and Orientation Week (AARO), new and transfer students and parents receive information about sexual assault and its prevention, as well as campus resources that support students.
+- During Academic Advising, Registration and Orientation Week (AARO), new and transfer students and parents receive information about sexual misconduct and its prevention, as well as campus resources that support students.

-- The "Let's Talk About It" Violence Prevention Program for new and transfer students during the first week of the fall term provides information about sexual assault prevention; campus resources that support students; how to report a sexual assault; and respect and communication in relationships.
+- A program for new and transfer students during the first week of the fall term provides information about sexual misconduct prevention; campus resources that support students; how to report sexual misconduct; and respect and communication in relationships.

-- All sections of the fall and spring Wellness courses, which are required for every student before graduation, include lectures and information on respect and healthy relationships; what to do when a sexual assault occurs; and campus and community resources that support students.
+- All sections of the fall and spring Wellness courses, which are required for every student before graduation, include lectures and information on respect and healthy relationships; what to do if sexual misconduct occurs; and campus and community resources that support students.

 - The Coordinator of Psychological Services for Women and Gender Issues and SMU Women's Center also provide education and prevention programs to classes, residence halls and Greek organizations upon request.
 Call 214-768-4792.